NickTomlin/kino/README.md

 ---
 A chrome extension to easily manipulate chrome pages from the comfort of your text editor or OS.

-> ⚠️  This is currently an alpha piece of software.
-Feel free to use it and abuse it but don't expect amazing things ⚠️
+> ⚠️ This is currently an alpha; feel free to use it but don't expect amazing things ⚠️

 Usage
 ---